Archive for the ‘computing’ Category

 For instance, I’m sure Blue Brain will cast light on the mechanisms underlying memory, but when these guys say “memory” they mean synaptic plasticity.
 What I want to know is how I remember my beloved Shiba-ken, Wanda, who was hit and killed by a car in Kamakura.

 It seems to me we don’t need supercomputers to model the brain, although I’m sure they’ll be useful; we need concepts to model.
 The actual model could be no bigger than Jay Forrester’s ground-breaking system dynamics model of the world’s socioeconomic system.
-The problem is not the technology for modeling—it’s what
+The problem is not the technology for modeling—it’s what we model.

 The same goes for neurotheology.
 We desperately need a computer model, but before that—we need a theory.